 The questionnaire was vetted by experts at Bristol Zoological Society (UK) and ethically reviewed by the BIAZA Research Committee.
 Ethical approval was received from the Anglia Ruskin University Biology Department Research Ethics Panel and the study adhered to their data protection standards.

 Results

-Table 3: Data for demographics from the survey asking the ethical acceptability of feeding live aquatic animal to one another from the public and animal care professionals.
+Fig 3: Data for demographics from the survey asking the ethical acceptability of feeding live aquatic animal to one another from the public and animal care professionals.